simpleanalytics/docs/_docs/10_general/15_data-points.md

 For example `https://simpleanalytics.com/?utm_source=newsletter`

 The part after the `?` is called [URL parameters](/how-to-use-url-parameters).
 We only keep the UTM codes and drop all other URL parameters.
 The UTM codes are something that the customer adds to the URLs.
-For example, to know how many visitors came via the newsletter.
+By nature these UTM codes don't include personal data.
+They are generic terms like "newsletter_may" or "twitter_campaign_2".
 [See below][5].

 ### Unique